neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <DetailIconCards>

-<a href="/docs/introduction/how-billing-works" description="Learn about plan allowances, extra usage, and how to monitor usage" icon="chart-bar">How billing works</a>
+<a href="/docs/introduction/how-billing-works" description="Learn about plan allowances, extra usage, and how to monitor usage" icon="wallet">How billing works</a>

-<a href="/docs/introduction/usage-metrics" description="Take a deep dive into the usage metrics behind plan allowances and extra usage" icon="trend-up">Usage metrics</a>
+<a href="/docs/introduction/usage-metrics" description="Take a deep dive into the usage metrics behind plan allowances and extra usage" icon="metrics">Usage metrics</a>

 </DetailIconCards>